instantOS/instantos.github.io/download.md

 ## Nix Packages

-Nix packages are available form the Nix User Repository (NUR) - completely cached by cachix binary cache.
+Nix packages are available from the Nix User Repository (NUR) - completely cached by cachix binary cache.
 Quick instructions on how to install using Nix and NixOS can be found here: